chrisfleisch/w205-labs/exercise_1/investigations/best_states/best_states.md

 +-----+-----------+-----------+------------------+
 ```

 The same hospital measures where used to find the states with the highest quality of care.
-This time we grouped the rates together by state and took the average.
+This time I grouped the rates together by state and took the average.